 When learning a new programming language, it is often useful to be able to enter and execute snippets of code.
-One of the best ways to do this with Kotlin is to use the online playground (Figure 11-1) located at https://try. kotl.in.
-In addition to providing an environment in which Kotlin code may be quickly entered and executed, the online playground also includes a set of examples demonstrating key Kotlin features in action.
+One of the best ways to do this with Kotlin is to use the Kotlin Playground (Figure 11-1) located at https://play. kotlinlang.org:

+In addition to providing an environment in which Kotlin code may be quickly entered and executed, the playground also includes a set of examples and tutorials demonstrating key Kotlin features in action.